DockYard/ember-in-viewport/README.md

 # ember-in-viewport
-*Detect if an Ember View or Component is in the viewport*
+*Detect if an Ember View or Component is in the viewport @ 60FPS*

 [![Build Status](https://travis-ci.org/dockyard/ember-in-viewport.svg)](https://travis-ci.org/dockyard/ember-in-viewport)

-This `ember-cli` addon adds a simple Ember Mixin to your app.
+This `ember-cli` addon adds a simple, highly performant Ember Mixin to your app.
 This mixin, when added to a `View` or `Component` (collectively referred to as `Components`), will allow you to check if that `Component` has entered the browser's viewport.
+By default, the Mixin uses the `requestAnimationFrame` API if it detects it in your user's browser – failing which, it fallsback to using the more resource heavy Ember run loop and event listeners.

+This software is not ready for production use.
+Use at your own risk.

 ## Usage
 Usage is simple.
 First, add the mixin to your `Component`: